 Biopharmaceutical development includes a series of steps, including in vitro and in vivo preclinical testing, and Phase 1, 2 and 3 clinical studies in humans.
 Each of these steps is typically more expensive than the previous step, but actual timing and the cost to us depends on the product being tested, the nature of the potential disease indication and the terms of any collaborative or development arrangements with other companies or entities.
 After successful conclusion of all of these steps, regulatory filings for approval to market the products must be completed, including approval of manufacturing processes and facilities for the product.
-Our research and development expenses currently include costs of personnel, supplies, facilities and equipment, consultants, third-party costs and other expenses related to preclinical and clinical testing.
+Our research and development expenses currently include costs of personnel, supplies, facilities and equipment, consultants, other third-party costs and expenses related to preclinical and clinical testing.

-Research and development expenses were \$16.6 million for the three months ended March 31, 2013, compared with \$15.8 million for the same period of 2012.
-The increase of \$0.8 million for the three months ended March 31, 2013, as compared to the same period in 2012, was due primarily to a \$0.6 million increase in stock-based compensation costs.
-Also contributing to the increase was an increase in external manufacturing costs largely offset by a decrease in internal facility costs due to the 2012 streamlining of operations.
+Research and development expenses were \$16.9 million and \$33.5 million for the three and six months ended June 30, 2013, respectively, compared with \$18.4 million and \$34.2 million, respectively, for the same periods of 2012.
+The decreases of \$1.6 million and \$0.8 million for the three and six months ended June 30, 2013, respectively, as compared to the same period in 2012, was due to decreases in clinical trial costs and internal facility costs as a result of the 2012 streamlining of operations, partially offset by increases in employee compensation costs and higher external manufacturing activity.

 Salaries and related personnel costs are a significant component of research and development expenses.
-We recorded \$7.6 million in research and development salaries and employee-related expenses for the three months ended March 31, 2013, as compared with \$7.0 million for the same period of 2012.
-The increase of \$0.6 million was due primarily to a \$0.6 million increase in stock-based compensation.
+We recorded \$6.6 million and \$14.2 million in research and development salaries and employee-related expenses for the three and six months ended June 30, 2013, respectively, as compared with \$5.9 million and \$12.9 million for the same periods of 2012.
+The increases of \$0.7 million and \$1.3 million were due primarily to an increase in salaries and benefits of \$0.5 million and \$0.3 million for the three and six months ended June 30, 2013, respectively, as a result of an increase in headcount, and increases in stock-based compensation of \$0.1 million and \$0.7 million, respectively, as compared to the same periods in 2012.